Pantheon Superdupersonic Complete LDP Longboard

 Supersonic Bamboo Light

-The Bamboo light flex is ideal for riders under 170 lbs.
+The light flex is ideal for riders under 170 lbs.
 You CAN ride this up to 190 pounds, but you’re going to have an easier time bottoming it out.
 Heavier riders are going to stress this board more, so this is something to keep in mind when riding.
 If you’re a rider who really wants to ride a flexiible board, we recommend pairing the Bamboo light with risers and our large 102mm Hoku Wheels.
 That will get you off of the ground further and allow more space between the bottom of the board and the ground for the board to flex.
-The Bamboo light is not as flexible as the 6 ply maple + glass version of this deck.
-We wanted to tighten up the flex profiles so that they would be more usable for a greater number of riders.
-Consider the flex profile to be more akin to a 6 1/2 ply version of this deck, if you are familiar with the maple versions.
+The light flex is slightly more sturdy than previous versions, given that the neck and tail are slightly wider and stiffer.
+The body of the board still has a high quality flex, as designed.

 Supersonic Bamboo Medium

-The Bamboo medium is the standard.
-Equate the amount of flex on this board to be similar to the maple 7 ply version of this deck.
-This is the board that will work the best for the most amount of riders.
-Anyone between 150 and 210 pounds should be able to ride this board, and riders at the top of this limit should only choose this board if they want a lot of flex.
-Please note that the more you weigh, the more force you will put on these boards, so if you’re near its upper limit, consider how you manage dropping off of curbs, for example.
-Riders toward the bottom of this limit may choose this board for a more snappy flex and a little less sag.
-You can create more space between the board and the ground by adding risers and larger wheels like our 102mm Hoku Wheels.
+The medium flex is the standard.
+Anyone between 150 and 210 pounds should be able to ride this board.
+Riders at the top of this limit should only choose this board if they want a lot of flex.
+Riders at the bottom should pick this if they want a stiffer, more stable setup.
+Or if you’re a very powerful pumper that’s really looking for a snappy flex when putting maximum pressure into the board.
 I (Jeff, the owner/designer of Pantheon boards) am 190 pounds and I ride the medium flex.
 The board has a comfortable flex under my weight.

 Supersonic Bamboo Heavy

-The Bamboo heavy is stronger and stiffer than the medium flex.
-Riders up to about 240 lbs should be able to ride this deck flat with the 92mm Karma wheels and a 50 degree truck up front (rear would be 40 or 43 based on current options).
+The heavy flex is stronger and stiffer than the medium flex.
+Riders up to about 250 lbs should be able to ride this deck flat with the 92mm Karma wheels and a 50 degree truck up front (rear would be 40 or 43 based on current options).
 Heavier riders may be able to get away with riding this deck by compensating with larger wheels and some risers to create more space between the ground and the low point on the board.
-This deck is not as stiff as our 8 ply maple / glass version.
-Consider it more like a 7 1/2 ply, if you are familiar with our maple versions of this deck.
-If you’re above 230 lbs, you may start to consider the 8 ply maple version of this deck, as it is a bit stiffer and will still be able to hold your weight without any fear of failure.
-OR if you just want a stiffer setup, the 8 ply is still available–until it’s not!
+This deck is not as stiff as our past 8 ply maple / glass version, but it is probably stronger, given the thicker plies and less opportunity for delamination.

 5.00